 Step 3: Enter your Apple ID password when prompted to confirm your identity and disable Activation Lock.

-Using Siri Bug (Older iPadOS Versions)
+Using Siri Bug for Older iPadOS Versions (Limited Use)

 In earlier versions of iPadOS (versions 8 through 10), there was a Siri vulnerability that allowed users to bypass the lock screen.
 While this method has been patched in recent updates, it might still work on older devices that haven’t been updated.
+For those searching how to restore iPad to factory settings on legacy models, this could be a temporary workaround.

 Important: This method only works on iPadOS versions 8-10 and requires Siri to be enabled from the lock screen.
+It’s not reliable for modern devices but worth mentioning for completeness, especially in can you factory reset a locked iPad scenarios on outdated software.

 Step 1: Activate Siri by holding the Home button (or Side button on newer models).